nikohoffren/kuopio-public-transport/README.md

-# Kuopion Julkinen Liikenne
+# Kuopion Julkinen Liikenne (Kuopio Public Transport)

-This project is designed to facilitate access to information about public transportation in the Kuopion region.
-Users can find all the busses/bus routes, Vilkku-bicycles, and Biketaxis in Kuopio/Siilinjärvi region.
+This project is designed to facilitate access to information about public transportation around Kuopio and Siilinjärvi region.
+Users can find all the busses, speed and route of each individual bus, bus/walking routes, Vilkku-bicycle stations, how many bikes are there per station and the battery life of each bike and also Biketaxi information.

 ## Table of Contents